mappls-api/mappls-web-plugins/tracking-plugin-advanced/readme.md

 - `curveDasharray` : [2,2], // default: none and optional; used to display route polyline as dashed polyline.
 - `curveLineStrokeWeight` (integer): 7, // signifies width of the curve polyline on the map; optional
 - `curveLineFitbounds` (boolean): Whether to include curve line in map fit bound or not, default is `true`,  // optional
+- `orderId`: Your reference orderId for tracking. // optional